samdobson/Azure-Container-Registry-Browser/DEVELOPERS.md

 # Developing

-Welcome to the developer guid for `azure-keyvault-browser`!
+Welcome to the developer guide for `acr-browser`!
 All commands assume that you are running them from the root of the repository.

 ## Setting up your environment